FactomProject/FactomDocs/DeveloperGuide/DeveloperGuide.md

 		}
 	}

 Since a new Chain is being created the Entry may be constructed without the ChainID field.
 The new ChainID will be computed using the ExtIDs of the Entry.
-Remember that the ExtIDs of the first Entry of a Chain must be unique among all first Entries (A new Chain cannot be created if a Chain with the same ID already exists).
+Remember that the ExtIDs of the first Entry of a Chain must be unique among all first Entries.
+A new Chain cannot be created if a Chain with the same ChainID already exists.

 	e := factom.NewEntry()
 	e.ExtIDs = append(e.ExtIDs, []byte("MyChain"), []byte("12345"))